Seattle sports travel guide

 Arriving and getting around Seattle

 Seattle-Tacoma International Airport (SEA), commonly known to locals as “SeaTac,” is the main air gateway into the region.
 As the name might suggest, it’s located roughly halfway between Seattle and Tacoma, about 15 miles south of downtown Seattle.
 It’s a primary hub for Alaska Airlines but is served by most other major airlines.

 The region is accessible by train, as Amtrak operates three routes through Seattle, with destinations as far away as Los Angeles and Chicago.
-The primary train depot, King Street Station, is just steps from CenturyLink Field.
-Several bus companies operate popular services from Portland, Spokane and Vancouver, among other cities.
+The primary train depot, King Street Station, is just steps from Lumen Field.

 Interstates 5 and 90, which intersect just south of downtown, are the main highway routes into Seattle.
 I-90 runs the length of Washington state and over the Cascades, while I-5 leads north to Canada and south to Oregon and California.

 Where to stay